Come and stay in beautiful Oxford for a week and study at one of OUDCE’s summer schools

 Rewley House is not just a place of learning.
 It is also a place of comfortable study bedrooms.
 The participants at our summer schools will usually stay will eat, drink and sleep their philosophy during the week they are here.
 They will have tutorials, writes essays and participate in classes.
 There is plenty of time for socialising and for visiting the sites of beautiful Oxford.

 People often disagree on whether a particular object or performance deserves the label ‘art’ and if so whether it is good art.
 What are we to make of such disagreements?
 Is it all just a matter of personal opinion or are there more objective standards for what constitutes (good) art?
-We will explore different features that have been proposed as defining characteristics of art or as reasons for valuing it: its beauty, its ability to provide us with aesthetic experiences, its expressiveness, its originality, and the fact that we can learn from it.
-We will discuss a wide variety of examples from visual art, literature, film and music, including art on display in Christchurch College and elsewhere in Oxford.
+We will explore different features that have been proposed as defining characteristics of art or as reasons for valuing it, such as its beauty, its expressiveness, its originality, or the fact that we can learn from it.
+We will discuss a wide variety of examples from visual art, literature, film and music, including art on display in Oxford.